jokem59/LearnOpengl/README.md

 #### Ins and Outs
 All shaders can specify *in* and *out* variables.
 Specifically, an *in* variable is a *vertex attribute*, typically max of 16 but can be queried with `GL\_MAX\_VERTEX\_ATTRIBUTE`.
 You _link_ variables from one shader to another by specifying the *out* variable in one shader and specifying the same variable name as *in* in the subsequent shader.

+#### Uniforms
+*Uniforms* are another means to pass data from the CPU to the shaders on the GPU.
+These are different from *Vertex Attributes*.  *Uniforms* are _global_, which means a uniform variable is unique per shader object and can be accessed by any shader at any stage of the shader program.
+They also differ because once you set their value, they keep that value until they are reset or updated.

+*Uniform* variables can be accessed and set as follows using `glGetUniformLocation` and `glUniform4f`.
+NOTE: the argument passed into `glGetUniformLocation` matches the *uniform* variable declaration in our shader program.

+    float timeValue = glfwGetTime();
+    float greenValue = (sin(timeValue) / 2.0f) + 0.5f;
+    int vertexColorLocation = glGetUniformLocation(shaderProgram, "ourColor");
+    glUseProgram(shaderProgram);
+    glUniform4f(vertexColorLocation, 0.0f, greenValue, 0.0f, 1.0f);